wherobots/wherobots-typescript-sdk/README.md

 ### Additional parameters

-The `Connection.connect()` function takes some additional options that can be optionally specified:
+The `Connection.connect()` can take the following additional options:

 - `resultsFormat`: one of the `ResultsFormat` enum values;
   Arrow encoding is the default and most efficient format for